 The acrostic use of 'Z' for the final stanza of the first four poems is an interesting challenge, as there are so few such English words in regular use.
 The third poem in particular requires the use of three such words.
 These must all be different, to reflect the Hebrew 'tav' words being different.

-Conversely, the third poem's ninth stanza, Hebrew letter 'tet', requires a single word used three times, ideally meaning "good".
+Conversely, the third poem's ninth stanza, Hebrew letter 'tet', verses 25–27, requires a single word used three times, ideally meaning "good".
 But "good" is not available to us, as 'G' is the seventh letter in our alphabet, and we are at 'I' (ninth letter).
 "Irreproachable" seems a moderately acceptable choice, with not too much semantic compromise, although its five syllables rather than one pull against our desired linguistic compactness.
 Fortunately, the overall acrostic requirement to omit four letters also makes 'J' (tenth letter) a possibility.
 This allows for "judicious", which seems better both semantically and in having only three syllables.

 In the triple acrostic at 3:43–45 the first two verses have noticeably similar structures, both leading with a powerfully pictorial verb meaning "cover", "veil", "screen" or "envelop".
 At this point we need an 'R' word, but there is no readily apparent such verb, nor is there another word suitably shareable across them both.
 So the unusual, but clear "re-cloak" was used.
 While its "re-" prefix suggests a concept of recurrence which is not apparent in the original verbs, nevertheless it hints back to ideas to which the wider context of those verses seems to allude.
 See the footnote there.